profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-1994-july.md

 Recollections by Greg Klein
 ===========================

+*Issue 29, published in July 1994.*

-*Greg Klein (Ajahn Ānando) 3^rd^ November 1946 – 11^th^ May 1994.
+*Greg Klein (Ajahn Ānando) 3rd November 1946 – 11th May 1994.
 Below,
-Ajahn Sucitto remembers Greg Klein, whose ashes were interred at Cittaviveka on 17^th^ July, when a plaque he had had made was also laid.*
+Ajahn Sucitto remembers Greg Klein, whose ashes were interred at Cittaviveka on 17th July, when a plaque he had had made was also laid.*

-Something he wrote about his time helping to nurse Luang Por Chah in his terminal illness not only reflects his own interests, but sums up the life mystery well. \`I like the early morning, the night shift as they call it, very much, because one can spend time alone with Luang Por.
+Something he wrote about his time helping to nurse Luang Por Chah in his terminal illness not only reflects his own interests, but sums up the life mystery well.
+‘I like the early morning, the night shift as they call it, very much, because one can spend time alone with Luang Por.
 From 2 a.m. until maybe 5 a.m. is the time when he seems to sleep the most peacefully.
 Then a rather busy time follows; depending on what day